raphyduck/media_librarian/README.md

   ```

 The daemon logs to `~/.medialibrarian/logs/` by default, and jobs are queued according to the values configured in `conf.yml`.
+Finished job history is capped per queue (defaults to `finished_jobs_per_queue: 100` in `~/.medialibrarian/conf.yml`) to keep the
+in-memory registry bounded; raise or lower the limit to tune how many completed entries remain visible via `/status`.

 ### Trakt integration